How to Make the Perfect Roast Turkey

 Brine It

 The trick to getting a turkey that is succulent from breast to drumstick?
 Brining.
 It takes a little extra planning and effort, but it’s oh-so-worth-it for meat that is flavorful and juicy.
 Our Turkey Brining Kit (available in the fall) keeps it simple with a pre-mixed combo of salt, sugar, and spices, that's ready for action.
 It comes with a brining bag and step by step instructions to make it simple.
-Check out our Turkey Brining instructions to see how easy it is to brine.

 Pro Tip: The rule of thumb for brining is an hour per pound.
 So, for best results, plan on mixing up your brine the day before you want to cook your turkey.